Bilde mangler beskrivelse

 Today, the global context looks markedly different from even five years ago.
 Geopolitical fragmentation is rising.
 Climate impacts are accelerating.
 Policy landscapes are shifting.
 Development pathways are diverging.

-Researchers are now re-examining the foundational assumptions underlying the IPCC's emissions scenarios.
+Researchers are now re-examining the foundational assumptions underlying the emissions scenarios.

-What does this mean for the next generation of emissions pathways?
+What does this mean for the next generation of emissions scenarios?

 How might updated assumptions reshape future modelling results?